H20Zhang/Crystal/README.md

 #      Crystal:A very fast distributed subgraph matching algorithm
 This project contains the implemetation of the method described in **Subgraph matching: on compression and computation** published in VLDB2018.
-This implementaion is for testing only, as some tricks were used when implementing the intersection which is not described in detail in the paper.

 ##      Patterns
 ![Pattern](./pattern.jpg?raw=true "Pattern")